Andrew Mayne: Other work

 He's the publisher of iTricks.com, a daily magic news site that focuses on the entertainment side of magic. iTricks came second in The Magic Woods Awards 2007, for best website.
 Through iTricks Andrew produces five magic themed podcasts covering magic and magic celebrity news.

+In June 2026, ABC announced the development of a TV adaptation of The Naturalist book series.